logorn/PHP_mvc_movies/README.md

 Visitor :
 - Consult a list of movies and obtain the details of a selected movie.
 - Look for by word-key, genre and date.
 - Register an account (Username/Password/Email).
-(NOT YET IMPLEMENTED)
 - Connect.
-(NOT YET IMPLEMENTED)

 Member :
 - All the features of a Visitor, plus :
 - Disconnect.
-(NOT YET IMPLEMENTED)
 - Rate a movie.
 (NOT YET IMPLEMENTED)
 - Display a Watchlist.
 (NOT YET IMPLEMENTED)
 - Add/Delete a movie to a Watchlist.
 (NOT YET IMPLEMENTED)